joseeden/joeden/docs/015-Containerization/010-Cloud-Native/013-Application-Deployments.md

 ## Best Practices

 After selecting the best model and reviewing requirements for monoliths vs. microservices, the next step is **implementation**.
+Understanding and following best practices during the release and maintenance phases is essential for building resilient and highly available solutions.
+While strategies vary by organization, these guidelines help ensure stability.

 <div class='img-center'>